“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 What did Monk mean to you?

 Monk came to my hometown in 1954.
-At the time I was just leaving high school and Monk’s 1947 and 1948 recordings on the Blue Note label had just come out.
+When I was just leaving high school and Monk’s 1947 and 1948 recordings on the Blue Note label had just come out.
 I already told you about Charlie Parker and the effect he had on me.
 Well, Monk hit me even harder because he was so clear with his statement.
-Monk’s logic was irrefutable and thanks to him I started to hear Parker and a lot of other music where velocity was so important, better.
+Monk’s logic was irrefutable and thanks to him I heard Parker and a lot of other music where velocity was so important, better.
 Monk had those tempos and made statements that were anti-velocity, with plenty of space, except every so often he would purposely turn things upside down!
-But if you stuck with it, you started to travel.
+But if you stuck with it, you traveled.

 And his legacy?

 The clarity of his statement, the intelligence, the emotion and his ability to develop logical improvisations out of these compositions, and by logic, I mean logic in a broad sense.
 Not just two plus two but maybe three plus four.
 Like I said, Monk’s music was not predictable; it was a lot like life.
 Something falls off the wall, and you just have to deal with it!
-I think the best illustration was a performance at the Five Spot where he disappeared while the rhythm section was playing and Charlie Rouse was taking a solo.
-They went on for a while, and then I noticed Monk coming from the bar area, and he timed it so that just as soon as Charlie Rouse was finishing his last chorus Monk dervishes, comes in on the piano at a funny angle and makes this cluster sound.
+The best illustration was a performance at the Five Spot where he disappeared while the rhythm section was playing and Charlie Rouse was taking a solo.
+They went on for a while, and then I noticed Monk coming from the bar area, and he timed it so that just when Charlie Rouse was finishing his last chorus Monk dervishes, comes in on the piano at a funny angle and makes this cluster sound.
 So he worked that accidental thing unwound it and laid it out for everybody.
-In other words, he took what we thought was an accident, and he dealt with it like a great composer.
+He took what we thought was an accident, and he dealt with it like a great composer.
 That’s where my foundation is.